Devnull-org/easy-rider/README.md

 - [ ] Run local cardano-node on specified network
 - [ ] Provide commands to start, stop and get status of cardano-node
+- [ ] Use mithril to speed up the node sync time